 Some Essential Oils for Alzheimer’s and Dementia

 Different healing properties are claimed for different essential oils.
-Some oils that are effective for different symptoms of Alzheimer’s disease include:
+Some oils that provide effective aromatherpy for Alzheimer’s disease include:

 - Lavender – One of the essentials most used in studies of the effects of aromatherapy on AD.
 Traditionally, lavender is said to be calming and to balance strong emotions.
 It is also antidepressant and useful in cases of insomnia.
 Use it in the evening to promote better sleep, or any time of day to promote better mood.

 - Lemon Balm – Another essential oil that has been studied in connection with Alzheimer’s disease and dementia, (Melissa officinalis) helps to calm and relax.
 It is helpful to those suffering from anxiety and insomnia.
 Melissa is probably the most studied of the essential oils for its affect on people who have Alzheimer’s disease, and it is very likely one of the most effective, but it is more costly than other oils that we offer.

 - Peppermint – Used to both stimulate the mind and calm the nerves.
 It is said to rectify absent-mindedness.
 What could be better?
 Use it the morning to energize the patient and stimulate appetite.